causti-co/website/src/text/_drafts/002-environment-variables.md

 Also, you do know there's a world out there besides key=value pairs, right?
 If you find yourself doing stuff like `GALACTUS_SERVICE_HOSTNAME`, `GALACTUS_SERVICE_PORT`, `GALACTUS_SERVICE_VERSION`, etc., you probably want to stop what you're doing and go define a configuration file.

-It's 2024, let's be honest, you're containerizing and deploying this onto Kubernetes.
-You do know that Kubernetes lets you inject configuration and secrets into your containers, not only as environment variables, but also as files?
+Environment variables are fine, as long as they are the right tool for the job.
+But for anything even slightly more complex than just a few strings or numbers, you really want to be looking at configuration files.
+It's 2024, let's be honest: you're containerizing and deploying this onto Kubernetes.
+You do know that Kubernetes lets you inject configuration and secrets into your containers, not only as environment variables, but also as files, right?
+You have no excuses here.

+Rant over.